ufal/thesis_info/thesis.md

-# Master and Bachelor Thesis at ÚFAL
+# Master or Bachelor Thesis at ÚFAL

 If you think about a thesis concerning **language technologies**, then the **best way** to proceed is to **contact us** at <span class="glyphicon glyphicon-envelope"></span> thesis@ufal.mff.cuni.cz